grasmash/distro-guide/gather_requirements.md

 > What does the distribution need to do?

 We strongly recommend using an agile methodology to drive this process.
-E.g., consider user personas, define requirements as user stories, etc. Some specific suggestions:

-* _Communicate_ your intended users to determine which features are most important to them.
-* Draft requirements from the user perspective
+In this guide, we will use agile terminology such as "[user story](https://www.atlassian.com/agile/delivery-vehicles)" and "[epic](https://www.atlassian.com/agile/delivery-vehicles)" to refer to specific forms of requirements and features.
+Please see linked materials for more information.

+In the initial requirements gathering (sometimes called Discovery) phase you will primarily be performing research and asking questions.
+Some specific suggestions for this phase include:

-* Consider all user roles/personas.
+* Determine who your users and consider all user roles/personas.
 E.g., both the administrative users and the end/public user.
+* _Communicate_ your intended users.
+Ask them questions.
+  * Identify existing pain points
+  * Ask which features they need and/or want.
+* Meticulously document your findings.
+* Gain a sense of existing expectations.
+* Foster a spirit of involvement and stewardship in your users.

 A few example requirements that you may discover include:

 * "We require Press Room that displays all press releases on the website."
 * "Users must be able to comment on press releases."

-These requirements will later be converted into user stories, which together describe the distributions features.
-Those will subsequently be sized, scheduled, and ultimately analyzed for implementation.
+These requirements will later be converted into user stories, taken en masse will describe the distributions features.
+They will subsequently be sized, scheduled, analyzed, and developed.

+Please note that we have not yet considered wireframes, designs, or implementation details.
+Those tasks will be completed later.

 #### Common mistakes at this stage: